 Despite their peculiar monikers, these are two fine allies in the garden.
 Parasitic wasps lay their eggs on critters such as mealies.
 The hatching larvae then eats the mealybug alive.

 Some species of Midge larvae similarly see mealybugs as a primary food source.
+Just be careful not to invite biting midges to the party!

 It goes without saying these creepy crawlers are perhaps the best natural allies you could hope for.
 Whether they’re building webs or actively hunting, a hungry spider will see mealybugs as an easy all-you-can-eat buffet.